aredridel/recipes/Ingredients.md

 ### Whole Spices

 Always as whole seed if I can get it.
 I use my spice grinder nearly every time I cook.
+I go through more than 500g of cumin per year, and almost as much mustard.

 - Allspice